openads-project/openadstack/docs/service-integration.md

 Update the documentation when the new service changes the stack structure or data flow:

 - [Functional Architecture](./functional-architecture.md): functional role, inputs, outputs, and domain placement
-- [Technical Architecture](./technical-architecture.md): service composition or integration-level changes
+- [Integration Architecture](./integration-architecture.md): service composition or integration-level changes
 - [Usage](./usage.md): only if users need a new command, profile, or runtime option